What’s the best flooring to put in the bathroom?

-Laminate may be a budget-friendly flooring option, but when it comes to bathrooms it’s a no-no. It may be easy to clean and scratch- and stain-resistant but it’s just not waterproof.
+Laminate may be a budget-friendly flooring option, but when it comes to bathrooms it’s a no-no. It may be easy to clean and scratch- and stain-resistant but it’s just not water resistant.
 When moisture meets laminate’s wood chip base it will cause warping – and the only way to solve the problem would be to tear it out and put in new flooring.

 WHEN IT’S GOT TO BE WOOD